WICG/web-app-launch/sw_launch_event.md

 This explainer proposes adding a new `"service-worker"` value to the `client_mode` field of the `launch_handler` manifest member.
 This would invoke a `"launch"` event on a service worker instead of handling a launch as normal.
 This allows the site to for example redirect the navigation into an existing window or trigger a notification.

-Since service worker scopes and web app manifest scopes don't necesarilly match, the service worker used for this event would the active worker of whatever registration has the URL being navigated to/launched in scope.
+Since service worker scopes and web app manifest scopes don't necessarily match, the service worker used for this event would be the active worker of whatever registration has the URL being navigated to/launched in scope.
 If no such service worker can be found (or if the user agent otherwise decides this particular launch should not trigger a `"launch"` event) the next supported option from the provided list of `client_mode`s will be used instead.

 Like with existing `launch_handler` options, this only allows *certain* navigations to be intercepted.
 The user is still in control of the experience, so if they really want to, they can say "Open in new tab" and the app will not be allowed to prevent the page from opening.
 This is only used to prevent basic navigations, such as left-clicking a link.